30 Most Conflict Bible Verses About Revenge

 This verse warns against the instinct to retaliate, encouraging a response that rises above tit-for-tat behavior.
 Seeking revenge perpetuates a cycle of harm and is contrary to godly wisdom.
 Instead of paying back wrongs, believers are called to trust in God’s justice and maintain integrity.
 The focus is on maintaining peace and righteousness rather than escalating conflict.

-READ ALSO 25 Powerful Bible Verses About Herbs For Healing
+READ ALSO 30 Most Effective Bible Verses About There Is A Time For Everything

 7. Matthew 5:44